 Up until several years ago, Jesuit brothers lived in quarters attached to the McQuaid Jesuit High School on Clinton Avenue in Brighton, since replaced by the Wegman Family Science and Technology Center.
-Now, all day and all night, an eerie quiet defines the McQuaid campus.
+Now during the pandemic — especially with the brothers gone — all day and all night, an eerie quiet defines the McQuaid campus.

 In normal times, the corner of Clinton and Elmwood is a hub of activity.
 The cross country team runs on the Elmwood sidewalk, always courteously letting me pass on my bicycle.
 Night football games have an electric feel in the packed stands of the Tom Seymour Field, the gridiron where NFL standouts Bob Thomas and Eugene Goodlow played back in the day.